Student Media Opportunities

 Every decision in this annual campus literary magazine—from selecting and editing works to designing and laying out the book—is made by a student editorial staff.
 By joining the staff, you will gain skills in editing, publishing, and design and create portfolio materials that will impress future employers.
 As a contributor, you can submit your creative work and be published.
 Be a part of Parnassus’ over 50-year legacy of showcasing student art in the forms of writing and photography.
 Contact Daniel Bowman Jr., Parnassus adviser, for more information.

 Edit the works of major poets and storytellers, manage social media, and work on the publication side of creative writing with this national literary journal.
 English students have the opportunity to work closely with editors and contributors, and non-English students are welcomed to submit pieces for publication.
 Relief Journal publishes art, both written and visual, that wrestles with difficult parts of the human experience.
 Contact Daniel Bowman Jr., Relief’s Editor-in-Chief, for more information.

 Join the department that controls the University’s website, social media, alumni magazine, outreach, and advertising.
 You can apply to write web or magazine content, take photos, design marketing materials, or create videos for Taylor University.
-Contact Ben Wehling, Director of Marketing, for more information.
+Contact Adam Perry, Creative Director, for more information.

 Taylor’s online radio station, WTUR, hosts live programming during the school year.
 Volunteer as a student DJ, create your own original show (talk, sports, music), or join the paid staff to learn the ins and outs of radio production.
 Contact Kathy Bruner, WTUR adviser, for more information.